 All in all, I’m glad we stopped and took an hour to wander around as it did give us a nice feel for the time period and life during the 1880s.
 I would recommend checking our their website to see if an event is scheduled that you could incorporate into visit though as I think it would be so much more interesting and informative with folks dressed in period costumes doing chores and activities from the times.
 As there weren’t many informational signs around to explain the purpose or history of the buildings I also think it would be nice to have those folks to tell the building’s stories all throughout the village.

-Open year round but double check the museum’s website for hours of operation (vary by season) and admission fees.
+Open year round but double check the Pioneer Living History Museum’s website for hours of operation (vary by season) and admission fees.
 It is closed Monday and Tuesday, Christmas, New Years, Thanksgiving, and Easter (unless an event is scheduled)

 Phone: 623-465-1052 || Email: email@example.com